martadams89/monzo-credit-card-pot-sync/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/mattgogerly/monzo-credit-card-pot-sync/build.yml?branch=main)
 ![Coveralls](https://img.shields.io/coverallsCoverage/github/mattgogerly/monzo-credit-card-pot-sync?branch=main)

 This project provides a robust system to keep your Monzo pot in sync with your credit card spending.
 It allows you to spend on your credit cards day-to-day while ensuring there are always enough funds in your Monzo pot to pay off bills.
-The system supports multiple credit card providers and seamlessly manages both personal and joint Monzo accounts.
+The system supports multiple credit card providers and seamlessly manages personal, joint, and business Monzo accounts.

 ## Features

 - **Automatic Fund Management:** Automatically deposits to or withdraws from your selected Monzo pot to match your credit card spending.
 - **Flexible Pot Selection:** Easily choose and switch the designated Monzo pot that stays in sync.
 - **Multiple Provider Support:** Connect various credit cards.
 Providers such as American Express and Barclaycard now include pending transaction calculations.
-- **Joint Account Support:** Sync funds across both personal and joint Monzo accounts.
+- **Multi-Account Support:** Sync funds across personal, joint, and business Monzo accounts.
 - **Cooldown & Override Logic:**
   - **Normal Operations:**
     - When you spend on a card, the pot is increased to match the new card balance.